DIY Heating Pad | Aromatherapy, Corn, and Rice Heating Pads

 • For the smaller one, I used an 8″ x 10″ piece

-• Rice and/or flax seed (I used roughly 3 cups of rice for the small bag and 6 cups of flax seed for the large)
+• White Rice and/or flax seed (I used roughly 3 cups of rice for the small bag and 6 cups of flax seed for the large)

 • Essential oil(s) (e.g. lavender or stress relief mixtures; you can also use dried flowers or herbs if you prefer)